Azure/Cloud-Katana/_sources/simulate/azure/discovery/get_members_of_an_azure_ad_group.md

 ## Description
-A threat actor might want to list members of an Azure AD group or directory role via Microsoft Graph APIs and the right permissions.
+A threat actor might want to list members of an Azure AD group via Microsoft Graph APIs and the right permissions.